kobadlve/underworld/README.md

-# honeydirect
+# Under World

-honeydirect is a multi honeypot platform using docker.
+underworld is a multi honeypot platform using docker.

 It shows log of honeypots using ELK Stack(https://www.elastic.co/jp/elk-stack) and analyze it.